 So, what does a dog’s personality stem from?
 It all starts with a purely genetic element, so the subject is predisposed to thinking or behaving in a certain way at birth.

-But genetic predisposition is not the only factor; there are several that, together with life experiences, can significantly shape a dog’s nature or behaviour, for better or worse.
+However, genetic predisposition is not the only factor; several other life experiences can significantly shape a dog’s nature or behaviour, for better or worse.

 We must be aware of these because this is how we can intervene.
 Scholars of dog behaviour have selected six leading dog personalities.
 In this article, we will analyse them together.